jjvanzon/Circular-Language-Spec/spec/inheritance/inheritance-main-concepts.md

 ![](images/1.%20Inheritance%20Main%20Concepts.008.png)

-These events make sure that what happened in the base list, will also happen in the derived list.
+These events make sure that what happened in the base list, might also happen in the derived list.

 ![](images/1.%20Inheritance%20Main%20Concepts.009.png)

-And on top of that, the derived list item will be linked to the base list item through inheritance.
+And on top of that, the derived list item might be linked to the base list item through inheritance.

 ![](images/1.%20Inheritance%20Main%20Concepts.010.png)

 List inheritance also makes a distinction between object inheritance and class inheritance.
 The default is object inheritance, which causes the behavior you are most likely to expect.

-But *class* inheritance is also possible for lists, in case of which the lists items will be linked with class inheritance:
+But *class* inheritance is also possible for lists, in case of which the lists items might be linked with class inheritance:

 ![](images/1.%20Inheritance%20Main%20Concepts.011.png)